-The winner of the Design Museum's inaugural Designer of the Year award in 2003 was Jonathan Ive (1967–), Senior Vice President, Design at Apple whose innovations include the iPod, iMac, iPhone and iPad.
+The winner of the Design Museum's inaugural Designer of the Year award in 2003 was Jonathan Ive (1967–), Chief Design Officer at Apple whose innovations include the iPod, iMac, iPhone and iPad.

-As Senior Vice President, Design at Apple, Jonathan Ive has combined what he describes as 'fanatical care beyond the obvious stuff' with relentless experiments into new tools, materials and production processes, to design such ground-breaking products as the iMac, iPod, iPhone, MacBook Air and iPad.
+As Chief Design Officer at Apple, Jonathan Ive has combined what he describes as 'fanatical care beyond the obvious stuff' with relentless experiments into new tools, materials and production processes, to design such ground-breaking products as the iMac, iPod, iPhone, MacBook Air and iPad.
 He won the Design Museum's first Designer of the Year prize in 2003 for the iMac and iPod.

 Born in London in 1967, Ive studied art and design at Newcastle Polytechnic before co-founding Tangerine, a design consultancy where he developed everything from power tools to televisions.
 In 1992, one of his clients — Apple — offered him a job at its headquarters in Cupertino, California.
 Working closely with Apple’s co-founder, Steve Jobs, Ive developed the iMac.
 As well as selling more than 2 million units in its first year, the iMac transformed product design by introducing colour and light to the drab world of computing where, until its arrival, new products were encased in opaque grey or beige plastic.

 Ive and his close-knit team of designers at Apple have since applied the same lateral thinking and passionate attention to detail to the development of equally innovative new products such as the iPhone 6 and iPhone 6 Plus: the biggest advancements in iPhone history and the iPad Air 2: the thinnest, most powerful iPad ever.